-16. Any member of the Council (having due regard to any relevant guidance) is entitled to have a matter relevant to the remit of the Scrutiny Committee placed on its next available meeting agenda by serving no fewer than 10 clear working

-- days' notice on the Director of Governance (see Councillor Call for Action in Part 2 Section 11). - 17.
-A member may not (unless a Scrutiny Member acting under section 21(8) of the Local Government Act 2000) give notice under this part requesting the inclusion of more than one item of business on the same meeting agenda. - 18.
-Council or the Cabinet may require a Scrutiny Committee to consider a matter and report. - 19.
-If a matter referred to it under paragraph 16, 17 or 18 cannot be dealt with at the meeting in question, the Scrutiny Committee will schedule the matter into their Work Programme as soon as reasonably practicable.
+- 18. Any member of the Council (having due regard to any relevant guidance) is entitled to have a matter relevant to the remit of the Scrutiny Committee placed on its next available meeting agenda by serving no fewer than 10 clear working days' notice on the Director of Governance (see Councillor Call for Action in Part 2 Section 11). - 19.
+A member may not give notice under this part requesting the inclusion of more than one item of business on the same meeting agenda. - 20.
+Council or the Cabinet may require a Scrutiny Committee to consider a matter and report. - 21.
+A matter referred to it under paragraph 18, 19 or 20 will be placed on an agenda of the Scrutiny Committee as soon as reasonably practicable.